-The modern state was born out of the partition of the Indian sub-continent in 1947, and has faced both domestic political upheavals and regional confrontations.
+The Muslim-majority state of Pakistan was born out of the partition of the Indian sub-continent in 1947, and has faced both domestic political upheavals and regional confrontations.

 Created to meet the demands of Indian Muslims for their own homeland, Pakistan was originally made up of two parts.

 The east wing - present-day Bangladesh - is on the Bay of Bengal bordering India and Burma.
 The west wing - present-day Pakistan - stretches from the Himalayas down to the Arabian Sea.

 The break-up of the two wings came in 1971 when the Bengali-speaking east wing seceded with help from India.